rtbrick/bngblaster/docsrc/sources/install.rst

 -------------------

 The BNG Blaster needs permission to send raw packets and change network interface settings.
-The easiest way to run the BNG Blaster is either as the root user or with
+The easiest way to run the BNG Blaster is either as the root user or with `sudo`:
-sudo:

 .. code-block:: none